michaeljgoodman/Simple-LZCopy-Tool/README.md

 I basically made this to decompress a single file and understand the LZ Expand API.
 It sees no evil, hears no evil, speaks no evil.
 Use with care as I literally catch no errors.

 If you do wish to modify, the decompress function does return some errors values that you can use to make a bit more of a refined tool.

+## Build
+This should be buildable within any standard visual studio setup.
+Lz32.lib was required as an additional dependency, so bare that in mind if you use a different build tool.